 Passionate Human Being

-Prior to serving as Manager of Diversity and Inclusion, Dion a certified speaker and trainer, traveled in and out of the nation empowering audiences with his engaging keynotes and training.
+Prior to serving as Director of Equity and Antiracism, Dion a certified speaker and trainer, traveled in and out of the nation empowering audiences with his engaging keynotes and training.
 It is here where Dion mastered the ability to communicate in a style that calls people ”into” tough conversations rather than calling them out.
 He has been called on by government agencies, educational institutions, faith communities, and Corporations.
 A few of his clients include Price Waterhouse Coopers, City of Austin, Target, Verizon and Rochester Institute of Technology (RIT).
 Dion graduated from Huston-Tillotson University with a major in Business Administration and went on to get his Masters in Education from Claremont.

 A Passion for People and Equity for All

 As a child, Dion was born with “metatarsus varus” also known as false club foot (both feet facing each other).
 In addition, he also had a serious speech impediment.
-As a youth, while other students were out at recess, Dion was left with a speech therapist learning how to correct his stuttering.
+As a youth, while other students were out at recess, Dion was left with a speech therapist learning how to correct his stuttering and.
 By the age of 10 Dion was living in predominantly white Portland Oregon where he quickly realized he was not only the only person of color in his classes, but that he was the only one with these two disabilities.
 It was during this time in his life he came to understand the intersectionality of his race and disability while trying to navigate the school system which didn’t seem to value either.
 Eventually, Dion had to undergo corrective surgery, which resulted in both legs being broken and reset.
 Dion spent countless days re-learning how to walk and master his motor skills.
 Likewise by junior high he was able to correct his speech impediment.
 Although Dion was able to overcome his disabilities and the stigma that came with it, he soon realized overcoming the implicit bias and racism he encountered would not be so easily.
 Although there was a small African American community within Portland, the neighborhood and schools Dion attended were mostly white and so in order to get along Dion had to do what so many other people of color feel they needed to do, he assimilated.

 After 14 years in Portland, Oregon Dion and his family moved to Austin Texas.
 Dion was ready to move to a new state where nobody knew of his previous disabilities and where there would be more people of color.
 What Dion was not ready for was how much he had assimilated to white culture and what little he knew about his own.
 He knew none of the songs, dances, nor terms his other classmates of color knew.
 This bothered Dion, and he was determined to find a way to navigate both worlds and cultures yet be true to himself.
 Following high school Dion had made up his mind he would attend an HBCU (Historical Black College).
 He attended Huston Tillotson College where he graduated with honors.
 Following graduation he went on to get his Masters in Education in Claremont Ca. before deciding to return back to Portland Oregon where his family had returned.